 1. Visit the Dickens Museum

 Yeah, it’s an obvious start, but 48 Doughty Street is where some of his best works were written, and where he began to hit the heights of fame.
 Oliver Twist, The Pickwick Papers, and Nicholas Nickleby were all penned here, and it contains first editions, letters, and even his old writing desk.
-Hosting tours, talks, and special events, the Dickens Museum is
+Hosting tours, talks, and special events, the Dickens Museum is surely worth a visit.

 48 Doughty Street, WC1N 2LX.